BradleyMarie/libspd/README.md

 A zero-dependency SPD file reader for C++23.
 While there is no formal definition of the SPD format, informal documentation can be found in the source code of the [PBRT renderer](https://github.com/mmp/pbrt-v4/blob/39e01e61f8de07b99859df04b271a02a53d9aeb2/src/pbrt/util/spectrum.cpp#L106) as well as in the [SPD files](https://github.com/mmp/pbrt-v4-scenes/blob/30cf4a0346ae5a80a2d7a530a3ef7d0fa4f70572/killeroos/spds/Au.k.spd#L4) in its example scenes.

-At a high level the format can be described as an ASCII file containing a list of whitespace separated floating point numbers where the numbers alternate in significant between representing a wavelength and representing a spectral power with comments indicated using the `#` character.
+At a high level the format can be described as an ASCII file containing a list of whitespace separated floating point numbers where the numbers alternate in significant between representing a wavelength and representing a spectral power.
+Additionally, the start of a comment can be indicated using the `#` character.

 ## Getting Started